Are Hurricanes Getting Stronger Because of Anthropogenic Climate Change?

 Climate change refers to any type of change in climate, with Anthropogenic Climate Change referring to human-caused climate change.
 As of November 4, 2017, scientists have studied the climate trends.
 The Earth should've cooled back to industrial levels by now, but a 2016 report from ucsusa.org suggests the extreme likelihood that humans are the main driver of global warming and climate change.
 Unlike weather, which is akin to your mood, climate is akin to your personality.
 This means that weather happens on a daily basis, whereas climate happens on a long-term cycle, typically 30 or more years.

 What's Causing the Planet to Heat up?

 Since the Industrial Revolution, we've been pumping carbon dioxide into the atmosphere, and that's causing the planet to warm.
 During the late 20th century, scientists discovered another greenhouse gas, and that is methane.
 Together, they make up less than one-fiftieth of one percent of the atmosphere on Earth.
 In 2017, the total amount of carbon dioxide in the atmosphere was 410 ppm (parts per million).
 The following year, that number rose to 412 ppm.
-That meant that there is 0.00041% carbon dioxide in the atmosphere, and counting.
+That meant that there is 0.000412% carbon dioxide in the atmosphere, and counting.

 Coal was the go to source of energy, but it polluted the atmosphere with smog and everything.
 Then, natural gas came along and changed all that.
 Next came solar panels, wind turbines and hydroelectric dams (although hydroelectric dams were in use before 1950).